msx2plus/msx_iti_collection/README.md

-instruments marked "(stereo)" will only be usable in trackers/players that incorporate modplug's IT format extensions. instruments marked "(mono)" are monoaural versions of said instruments and are legacy-compatible.
+instruments marked "(stereo)" will only be usable in trackers/players that incorporate modplug's IT format extensions. instruments marked "(mono)" are monoaural versions of said instruments for older versions, and the "_LEGACY" folder contains uncompressed mono ITIs for much older versions of modplug and impulse tracker.

 =========================================================